-- If clients exhibit only mild photodamage, a series of AHA glycolic acid peels can rejuvenate the skin.
+- If patients exhibit only mild photodamage, a series of AHA glycolic acid peels can rejuvenate the skin.
 Little or no downtime is associated with chemical peeling.

-- If clients wish to address other signs of photoaging such as hyperpigmentation, decreased skin tone, facial lines and are prepared for a downtime of 7-9 days, the treatment of choice is laser.
+- If patients wish to address other signs of photoaging such as hyperpigmentation, decreased skin tone, facial lines and are prepared for a downtime of 7-9 days, the treatment of choice is laser.